xjeffss/Project-1-Hangman/README.md

 The alphabet is layed out on the screen with with event listeners that activate when the letter is clicked.
 It runs a "for" loop that reviews the letter through the hangman word.
 I started a hangman bodyCount counter before the loop and subtracted from the counter if a letter was found.
 If not the counter stayed +1 per guess.
 At each increment of the bodyCount counter I added a CSS object representing the body to the screen.
 When the counter reaches 8 I remove the for loop from the even listener and complete it as the user loses to reveal the word.

-Casey had some good tips for getting my formating lined up, getting the counter to only iterate down once if there were two of teh same letter.
-He also recommendee the style.visibility option to keep the hangman word "hidden" until the letter was guessed, and recommended the timeout function to switch faces at the end
+Casey had some good tips for getting my formating lined up, getting the counter to only iterate down once if there were two of the same letter.
+He also recommended the "style.visibility" option to keep the hangman word "hidden" until the letter was guessed, and recommended the timeout function to switch faces at the end

 Psuedocode
 Bronze